-"Our greatest challenge, therefore, is to establish a sustainable equilibrium that is equitable for all people."
+"Our greatest challenge is to establish a sustainable equilibrium that is equitable for all people."

-Kerrie investigated key life history parameters and the ecology of exploited seahorses to assess the viability of the populations in the Philippines.
-She completed her Phd with Project Seahorse in 2011.
-She also has a BA (Hons) in environmental studies from Brown University, Rhode Island, and served as the Cod Tagging Coordinator for Maine’s Department of Marine Resources.
+For her PhD, Kerrie investigated key life history parameters and the ecology of exploited seahorses to assess the viability of the populations in the Philippines.
+She holds a BA (Hons) in environmental studies from Brown University, Rhode Island, and served as the Cod Tagging Coordinator for Maine’s Department of Marine Resources.
 Kerrie was also a medalist with the U.S. Junior Olympic figure skating team and has worked and studied in Latin America.
 Publications

 Based at the Universidade do Algarve (CCMAR), Portugal, Miguel completed his PhD in 2015, investigating the variation in seahorse populations (H. guttulatus and H. hippocampus) at various scales (time and space) throughout the Ria Formosa lagoon, Faro, Portugal.
 He also holds a Masters degree in Biology and Management of Marine Resources at Universidade de Lisboa, and he has experience in maintaining seahorses in captivity, at Ramalhete Field Station (CCMAR).
 Publications